We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-You are given the root of a binary tree and an integer k.
-Return an integer denoting the size of the k-th largest perfect binary subtree, or -1 if it doesn't exist.
-A perfect binary tree is a tree where all leaves are on the same level, and every parent has two children.
+Given the root of a binary tree and an integer k, find the size of the kth largest perfect binary subtree.
+A perfect binary subtree is one in which all leaves are on the same level and every internal node has exactly two children.
+If there are fewer than k perfect subtrees in the tree, return -1.

 Key Insights